POLITICS: ONE DIMENSION OR TWO?

 By John J. Ray (M.A.;Ph.D.)

 Describing the entire domain of political attitudes in terms of a single Right/Left dimension does have its problems.
 Libertarians in particular are always promoting a two dimensional description of political attitudes.
 The political compass and the "World's Smallest Political Quiz" are popular applications of such theories.
-Below is one example of such a description:
+Below are two examples of such a description:

 Unfortunately, though I am a libertarian, I am also an academic who has specialized in surveys of political attitudes and I regret to report that we seem to be pretty stuck with the old Left/Right schema.
 So let me give you a quick tour of the academic literature: